devinqqat/devinqqat/README.md

 <a href='https://www.linkedin.com/in/qorncat/'><img align='left' alt="linkedin" src="./assets/linkedin.svg" height='18px'/></a>

 I am only at peace while coding.
 Thanks to coding, I have revealed many aspects of myself and got to know myself.
-I recommend it to you too.🌐
+I recommend it to you too.😊
 <br/>
 <br/>